March 30–April 5, 2023

 Tuesday, April 4, at 7:30 p.m.

 We’ve gone digital!

 In alignment with the University’s commitment to sustainability and to do our part in limiting the potential spread of COVID-19, the programs for all of our productions will be available online.
-Audience members will be able to scan a QR code in the theatre, or visit dramaticarts.usc.edu/on-stage to view or print the program.
+Audience members will be able to scan a QR code in the theatre, or visit dramaticarts.usc.edu/digital-programs to view or print the program.
 A limited number of printed programs will be available upon request.